zplug/zplug/README.md

         `-- reponame1
 ```

-If you specify `as:command` in `zplug` command, zplug will recognize the plugin as a command and create a symbolic link of the same name (if you want to rename it, set `file:` tag) within `$ZPLUG_HOME/bin`.
-Because zplug adds `$ZPLUG_HOME/bin` to the `$PATH`, you can run that command from any directories.
+If you specify `as:command`, zplug will see the package as a command and create a symbolic link of the same name (if you want to rename it, use the `rename_to:` tag) in `$ZPLUG_HOME/bin`.
+Because zplug adds `$ZPLUG_HOME/bin` to the `$PATH`, you can run that command from anywhere.

 #### `ZPLUG_THREADS`

-The number of threads zplug should use.
+The number of threads zplug uses when installing/updating.
 The default value is 16.

 #### `ZPLUG_PROTOCOL`

 Defaults to HTTPS.
-Valid options for `$ZPLUG_PROTOCOL` are HTTPS or SSH.
+Valid options are `HTTPS` and `SSH`.
 Unless you have a specific reason, you should use the HTTPS protocol.

 For more information, see also [**Which remote URL should I use?** - GitHub Help](https://help.github.com/articles/which-remote-url-should-i-use/)

-#### `ZPLUG_SHALLOW`
+#### `ZPLUG_CLONE_DEPTH`

-Defaults to `true`.
+Defaults to `0`.
 When cloning a Git repository, there is an option to limit the amount of history your clone will have.
-If you set this environment variable to `true`, you get the least amount of history, and you create a shallow clone.
+This environment variable how many commits you want to clone.
+The value `0` means that zplug will clone the whole history of that package.

 #### `ZPLUG_FILTER`

 Defaults to `fzf-tmux:fzf:peco:percol:zaw`.
-When `--select` option is specified, colon-separated first element that exists in the `$PATH` will be used by zplug as the interactive filter.
-The `ZPLUG_FILTER` also accepts the following values: `fzf-tmux -d "10%":/path/to/peco:my peco`.
+When `--select` option is specified, the first element in the colon-separated list that exists in the `$PATH` will be used by zplug as the interactive filter.
+You can also use spaces and double quotes in `ZPLUG_FILTER` like: `fzf-tmux -d "10%":/path/to/peco:my peco`.

-#### `ZPLUG_EXTERNAL`
+#### `ZPLUG_LOADFILE`

 Defaults to `$ZPLUG_HOME/init.zsh`.
 This file is used to add plugins from zplug on the command-line.
+It is also a useful place to isolate your packages list from `.zshrc`.
+Rather than cluttering your `.zshrc` with many lines enumerating packages, you can put them in a separate file and set `ZPLUG_LOADFILE` to its path.

 #### `ZPLUG_USE_CACHE`

 Defaults to `true`.
-If this variable is set, zplug comes to use a cache to speed up when it will load plugins after the first.
-The cache file is located in `$ZPLUG_HOME/.cache`.
+If this variable is true, zplug will use a cache file to speed up the load process.
+The cache file is located in `$ZPLUG_CACHE_FILE`.
 If you want to clear the cache, please run `zplug clear` or do the following:

 ```console
 $ ZPLUG_USE_CACHE=false zplug load
 ```

+#### `ZPLUG_CACHE_FILE`

+Defaults to `$ZPLUG_HOME/.cache`.
+You can change where the cache file is stored, for example, `$HOME/.cache/zplug/cache`.

+### External commands
+zplug, like 'git(1)', supports external commands.
+These are executable scripts that reside somewhere in the PATH, named zplug-cmdname,
+which can be invoked with `zplug cmdname`.
+This allows you to create your own commands without modifying zplug's internals.
+Instructions for creating your own commands can be found in the [docs](https://github.com/b4b4r07/zplug/blob/master/doc/zplug/External-Commands.md).
+Check out the sample [`zplug-env`](https://github.com/b4b4r07/zplug/blob/master/bin/zplug-env) external command for an example.

 ## V.S.

-zplug is the fastest of famous plugin managers for zsh.
-The figures are graphs showing the facts.
+zplug is the fastest among the famous zsh plugin managers.
+Numbers?
+Here they are:

 [![](https://raw.githubusercontent.com/b4b4r07/screenshots/master/zplug/time.png)][repo]

 ## Note

-- Not antigen :syringe: but **zplug** :hibiscus: will be here to stay from now on.
+- Not antigen :syringe: but **zplug** :hibiscus: will be here for you from now on.
 - :hibiscus: It was heavily inspired by [vim-plug](https://github.com/junegunn/vim-plug), [neobundle.vim](https://github.com/Shougo/neobundle.vim) and the like.

 ## Other resources